-$10,000 Quarter: This 1999 Georgia Coin Is Worth Big Money Because of an Error
+This $10,000 Georgia Coin Is Worth a Lot Because of an Error

 If you do end up with a rare 1999 Georgia quarter and want to sell it, the easiest way to do so is by listing it on eBay, according to the iHeart website.

+10 Places To Retire That Are Just Like Arizona but Way Cheaper

+If You Find a Rare 'Doubled Die' Penny, It Could Be Worth $1.14 Million

-This article originally appeared on GOBankingRates.com: $10,000 Quarter: This 1999 Georgia Coin Is Worth Big Money Because of an Error
+This article originally appeared on GOBankingRates.com: This $10,000 Georgia Coin Is Worth a Lot Because of an Error